Skip to main content

 Overtime

-Under the Polish Labour Code, Workers may be entitled to a pay premium for work more than 8 hours per day or 40 hours per five-day workweek, of 150% on a standard day and 200% for work performed on a holiday.
-There is a maximum of 416 hours of overtime allowed per year.
+Under the Polish Labour Code, workers maybe be entitled to a pay premium for work more than 8 hours per day or 40 hours per five-day workweek of 150% of their standard day and 200% for work performed on a Sunday or public holiday.
+The maximum annual overtime limit is 150 hours, unless under a collective bargaining agreement that states more.

 Termination